Eternal Security of

 Therefore, this verse teaches that we could fail in kindness, i.e. love, and be cut off, that is lose our salvation.

 Fire is often used in a bad context as below:

 The word “abide” in the above verses, Jn 6:56 and 15:6, is the same Greek word, Strong’s number 3306, which is sometimes translated as “remain,” or as in this case “abide.”
 The context makes clear that we must remain, or abide, in Christ because if we do not remain in His grace then we lose that union with Him by which we are saved.

 SALVATION IS NOT ONLY A PAST EVENT

 Some Protestants understand Justification in the life of the believer as only a past event.
-Some will even quote John 19:30 … "It is finished"; and he bowed his head and gave up his spirit.
-RSV and claim that this means that they cannot lose their salvation because it is past tense.
+Some will quote John 19:30 “…It is finished.”
+And they will claim that this means that they cannot lose their salvation because it is past tense.